arnav-patil-12/arnav-patil-12/README.md

-Electrical and Computer Engineering student at the University of Toronto.
-I'm interested in computer hardware and digital electronics, and their applications in AIML.
+I’m a second-year student studying Electrical and Computer Engineering (ECE) at the University of Toronto.
+My interests lie in computer hardware (FPGAs) and digital electronics for use in machine learning and artificial inteligence.

 ## Featured Projects